Trusted Inspections for Welding Procedures in Harvey, LA, and More

 Welding Procedures

-The following are definitions for WPS and PQR found in various codes and standards:
+The definitions for WPS and PQR can be found in various codes and standards:

 WPS is of two types- Prequalified WPS(pWPS) & qualified WPS.